Skip to content

 Permanent Residence

-Permanent residence in Germany is called a Niederlassungserlaubnis and may be granted in the form of a Settlement permit or Permanent EC residence permit.
+A permanent residence in Germany is called a Niederlassungserlaubnis and may be granted as a Settlement permit or Permanent EC residence permit.
 Very important!!
-The card has an expiration date that corresponds to that of your passport.
+Your residence card has an expiration date that corresponds to your passport.
 Your residence card is linked to your passport number see the PASS field.
-See
+See the remarks section

 Ways of obtaining German citizenship